thomasWeise/moptipy/README.md

 ## 11. License

+[`moptipy`](https://thomasweise.github.io/moptipy) is a library for implementing metaheuristic optimization algorithms that also allows you to conduct and evaluate experiments.

 The copyright holder of this package is Prof. Dr. Thomas Weise (see [Contact](#12-contact)).
 The package is licensed under the [GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007](https://github.com/thomasWeise/moptipy/blob/main/LICENSE).

-[`moptipy`](https://thomasweise.github.io/moptipy) is a library for implementing metaheuristic optimization algorithms that also allows you to conduct and evaluate experiments.
+If a license with special conditions is required for a project, this can be discussed with the copyright holder.

 Copyright (C) 2021-2022  [Thomas Weise](http://iao.hfuu.edu.cn/5) (汤卫思教授)